anrobertson/belly-button-study/README.md

 # Using Javascript for Belly Button Bacteria Study

 ## Overview
-The task at hand was to create an interavtive web dashboard by using Javascript and HTML.
+Created an interactive web dashboard by using Javascript and HTML.
 The JSON file provided information that
 included:
 * ID number associated with the subject
 * The subjects ethnicity